grabowski-michal/notesApp/README.md

     1. Install XAMPP environment with MySQL database support.

     2. Open XAMPP Control Panel and start MySQL database.

-    3. That's it.

-You don't need to set any user accounts, passwords, databases or tables.
-Laravel will do it for you.
+    3. Open main project folder NotesApp after downloading and unzipping it.

+    4. Run command in terminal/cmd:

+    php artisan migrate

+    to add database and proper default tables (migrations).

+    5. Make sure if the database laravel with proper tables (notes, versions) has appeared in phpMyAdmin.

+    To do this launch Apache server in XAMPP environment and go to http://localhost/phpmyadmin.

+    Check if database 'laravel' there exists and if there are tables such as `notes` and `versions`.

 ## Steps how to build and run the project

     1. Open main project folder NotesApp after downloading and unzipping it.

-    2. Run command in terminal/command prompt:
+    2. Run command in terminal/cmd:

     php artisan serve

     3. Now you should see information that Laravel development server has successfully started at http://127.0.0.1:8000/ (your local address).